plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 ## Google search queries

 Google and other search engines are top sources of quality traffic for many websites.
-Looking deeper into the organic traffic from search engines is a valuable exercise which can help drive your future strategy.
+Looking deeper into the organic traffic from search engines is a valuable exercise that can help drive your future strategy.
 Some things that are worth keeping an eye on:

 * The overall level of traffic from Google search (or other search engine that drives the traffic to your site).
 You want this number to be rising as you continue building your brand.
 You certainly don't want to see a sudden drop which can signify a potential issue such as less interest in your topic, a competitor taking over some of your rankings or even an algorithmic penalty.

 * The search queries people find your site with.
-Plausible Analytics allows you to [integrate your Google Search Console account](https://docs.plausible.io/google-search-console-integration/) so you can see all the search query that Google sends you traffic from.
+Plausible Analytics allows you to [integrate your Google Search Console account](https://docs.plausible.io/google-search-console-integration/) so you can see all the search queries that Google sends you traffic with.
 This tells you whether you're ranking for any relevant keyword phrases and how your SEO strategy performs.

 ![Our top search queries from Google](/uploads/top-google-search-queries.png)

-* Entry pages from search engine.
+* Entry pages from search engines.
 It's useful to understand which pages Google (or another search engine) considers important to rank and send you traffic to.
 This can help you analyze your efforts to understand what works and what doesn't which can help you optimize your future content calendar.

 ## Entry Pages